 The required course sequence in research methodology consists of 7 courses, although we recommend that you take additional research methods courses in other topics that are relevant to your research interests.
 There are 5 courses required of all students in the program (2 more courses are selective, though one must be in qualitative research):

 CEP 995: Practicum in Research Design and Data Analysis.
-Supervised research practicum.
-Design, execution, analysis, presentation, critique, and revision of research projects.
+Supervised research apprenticeship project Design, execution, analysis, presentation, critique, and revision of research projects.

 Core Courses in Special Education (minimum 9 credits)